Last Updated on May 2, 2022 by DMEditor

 Onboarding is made easier for employees, with a self-service platform that allows employees to input all their registration forms (using electronic signatures), ensuring that you stay compliant as a company whilst saving time for everyone.
 The new-hire wizard manages this process from start to finish and enables you to go paperless.

-For an extra cost, companies can access support in terms of hiring, including job description review and development, and interview training.
+For an extra cost, companies can access support in terms of hiring, including job description review and development, and interview and employee training.

 Employee Performance Management